-Masen is an internationally recognized leader in the LGBTQ movement, most recently serving as CEO of Freedom for All Americans.
+Masen is an internationally recognized leader in the LGBTQ movement and serves as Interim Executive Director at Transgender Europe.

 LGBTQ Hero: Tim Sweeney

 Kevin advises philanthropists and social entrepreneurs on social impact strategy.
 He is the President of Hager Advisors.

 Marisa is a former Obama Administration official and current president of Beacon Advisors, a mission-driven consulting firm.

 Zakiya is a former clinical therapist, turned development professional, who has worked to mobilize resources locally and internationally.
 LGBTQ Hero: Audre Lorde

 As President and Founder of Cormier & Co., Chris advises clients on policy, political, and philanthropic strategy.